Guidelines for 2023

-Rationale for the award
+Rationale for the Award

 Graduate students are presently afforded multiple opportunities to be recognized for outstanding academics or scholarship.
 In contrast, there are few opportunities for them to be recognized for their leadership in service.
 The College of Education Graduate Student Leadership and Service Award is intended to recognize students who exhibit leadership through service as a means of improving the quality of graduate student life in the College of Education and making the graduate experience better for all.
 The intentional focus on service leadership acknowledges that student representation and contributions to university, college and program initiatives provide benefits for the student body as a whole.
-In addition, service through informal mentoring of peers creates a cohesive and collaborative climate in which graduate students can feel connected and supported.
+In addition, service through informal mentoring to peers creates a cohesive and collaborative climate in which graduate students can feel connected and supported.

-The recipient shall be a graduate student in good standing in one of the five programs in the College of Education who exhibits exemplary leadership and service.
-Such leadership and service may be within or across college programs (such as student representative to program meetings and informal mentoring of graduate students in the college) and can also be to the college as a whole (such as diversity initiatives), to the profession (such as serving as a university professional organizational representative) or to the university as a whole (such as service on the Graduate Student Council).
+The recipient shall be a graduate student in good standing in one of the six programs in the College of Education who exhibits exemplary leadership and service.
+Such leadership and service may be within or across college programs (such as student representative to program meetings and informal mentoring of graduate students in the college) and can also be to the college as a whole (such as diversity initiatives), to the profession (such as serving as a university professional organizational representative), or to the university as a whole (such as service on the Graduate Student Council).
 Students demonstrating outstanding scholarship may also be nominated, but such students must demonstrate exemplary leadership or service in addition to their scholarship.

-Each of the five programs in the college will be asked each year to nominate deserving students.
+Each of the programs in the college will be asked each year to nominate deserving students.
 In a typical year, each program will nominate at least one student.
 While programs are most likely to nominate students working in their own programs, they may also nominate students in other programs in the college.
 In addition, a call for nominations will be sent out to all COE faculty, students and staff, soliciting their nominations as well.
 Nominations of students from all graduate degree levels (master’s, educational specialist, and doctoral) will be considered.

-The winner, or co-winners, will receive $250 in professional development funds.
-In addition, the names of each year’s winner(s) are engraved on a publicly posted institutional plaque listing previous winners.
-The award will be given at the Student Life Award Celebration in April and the winner will be acknowledged during Graduate Student Appreciation Week.
+The award recipient, or co-recipients, will receive $250 in professional development funds.
+In addition, the names of each year’s recipient (s) will be engraved on a publicly posted institutional plaque listing previous recipients.